 What does a typical therapy session look like?

 It always begins with the clarification of your aim for this session: which problem would you like to work on?
 Your issue should be one that YOU have an influence on.
-Unfortunately, wishes like “Please make sure that my husband loves me more / that my mother leaves me alone / that my employer doesn’t mob me”, I can’t fulfill.
+Unfortunately, I cannot help with wishes like “Please make sure that my husband loves me more / that my mother leaves me alone / that my employer doesn’t mob me”.

-In addition, a rough timetable should be clear: what can/do I want to achieve in the first session?
+In addition, your treatment goal should be time-sensitive: What can/do I want to achieve in the first session?
 How many hours can/do I want to invest in this problem?

 This process is always a “Project in Progress”, i.e. priorities can shift or other topics become more important.
 Nevertheless, it is important that you always know where you stand and where your “journey” should go to.